Submission of an Application

 Please note: Applicants should plan to take the GRE and TOEFL far enough in advance of the December 15 application deadline to ensure that they will be available for consideration.

 Applicants must also write a “statement of purpose.”
-The statement should explain why the applicant wants a PhD, their specific research interests, and a summary of previous preparation and experience.
+The statement should explain why the applicant wants a PhD, a preliminary thesis topic, and a summary of previous preparation and experience.

 Students take six “core” PhD seminars during their first three semesters of study (i.e fall and spring semesters of the first year and fall semester of the second year).
 Core seminars are designed specifically to meet the needs of PhD students.
 Only SIS PhD students are normally permitted to take core PhD seminars.
 The small size and precise focus of the core seminars enables professors to tailor them to the needs of PhD students and to have the opportunity to work closely with each student.
 Three of the core seminars cover the essential scholarship for doctoral study and research in international relations, broadly defined.
 They are: Comparative and Regional Studies Proseminar, International Relations Proseminar, and Contemporary Social Theory.
 The three remaining core courses deal with methodology.
 Two of these comprise a multiple-methodology sequence that aims: (1) to provide students with a broad spectrum of approaches to the production of knowledge in the social sciences, and (2) to train students to make intelligent choices about which methodology is appropriate for a particular research task.
 As such, philosophy of science is integrated throughout the sequence.
 The first course in the sequence covers large-n quantitative analysis and small-n cases studies at an introductory level for PhD students.
 The second methodology course familiarizes students with to participant-observation ethnography and discourse analysis, including constructivist approaches.
 The third methodology course and final core course is a Seminar on Advanced Research Design.
 It gives students the opportunity to apply the methodological knowledge that they have acquired to design an actual research proposal.